Stripe vs PayPal: Which Online Payment Processor Is Best?

 30% of Overall Score

-Online payments are more than website checkouts.
+Online payments go beyond website checkouts.
 We looked for invoices, recurring billing, and virtual terminals.
 We also gave points for stored payments and Level 2 and 3 processing for B2B sales.

 25% of Overall Score